Azure-Samples/raft-distillation-recipe/README.md

     </tr>
 </table>

+**Project Goal**: The primary objective of this project is to simplify and automate the process of distilling large language models.
+The workflows and notebooks are meant to be as hands-free as possible, ensuring that even complex tasks like generating synthetic datasets, fine-tuning models, and deploying them can be accomplished with minimal manual intervention.
+Whether you’re a beginner or an expert, our focus is on providing a seamless experience that allows you to focus on the results rather than the process.

 ## More about RAFT

 - [Microsoft/Meta Blog post](https://aka.ms/raft-blog): RAFT:  A new way to teach LLMs to be better at RAG